Shrey0561/Streaming-Smarter-Content-Investment-Signals-Retention-Drivers-SQL-Case-Study/README.md

 - Begin testing a Python model to predict binge-worthy content combinations

 ## What This Project Demonstrates
-- Ability to derive business insights using SQL without BI tools
+- Ability to translate content metadata into strategic investment signals
-- Exposure to real-world data cleaning and exploratory analysis
+- Understanding of how catalog structure influences retention and global expansion
-- Understanding of how content trends link to strategic decisions
+- Experience linking descriptive content trends to decision-support frameworks
-- Interest in streaming/media analytics and early-career SQL application
+- SQL-driven analytical thinking without reliance on BI tools
 - Ability to use content attributes as proxies for retention and engagement when direct user data is unavailable.

 ## Let's Connect